kessotolo/ConversationalCommerce/frontend/src/modules/tenant/components/README.md

 - All errors are shown in a dismissible banner
 - User-friendly messages for file upload, domain conflict, invite failure, and invalid input

-## Extending
+## Best Practices
-- To add new onboarding steps or API calls, update this README and the wizard logic
+- Use soft onboarding for a professional, user-friendly experience (Shopify-style)
+- Never block users from exploring the app
 - Keep UI/UX mobile-first and accessible